 Knowing and communicating your personal brand and unique ROI (Return on Investment) for your target employers will position you as a good-fit hiring choice for them.

 Sameness won’t “sell” you to employers.
 Branding will help you differentiate what you bring to the table that no one else does.
-This is what you really need to put across in interviews.
+This is what you really need to put across in executive interviews.
 You’re not the same as everyone else.
 Make that abundantly clear in your interviews.

 Also, remember that many interviewers aren’t particularly good at interviewing.
 The better prepared you are to own the conversation and keep it focused on what you want to cover, the easier you make their job, and the more you improve your chances.

 How to Brand and Ace Your Executive Interviews

 Here are the steps to take to brand your interviews.
 You should have already done some of this work, when you initially prepared for job search and created your personal marketing materials – resume, biography, LinkedIn profile, online profiles, etc.

 To brand and ace virtual interviews – which are becoming more and more popular since the pandemic – read my post, Nail Your Virtual Interviews – 21 Things You Need To Know, Do and Master.